mrousavy/react-native-mmkv/README.md

 ### Create a new instance

 To create a new instance of the MMKV storage, use the `MMKV` constructor.
+It is recommended that you re-use this instance throughout your entire app instead of creating a new instance each time, so `export` the `storage` object.

 #### Default